MTzukanov/virtualkeyboard/README.md

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
 - Chromium support
+- Caps Lock to add to most of the keyboard
 - Keyboard resized if the window size is smaller then default keyboard size

 ## Issue tracking